robertpiosik/CodeWebChat/README.md

 - you're an experienced engineer working on a large codebase
 - you're a student or hobbyist on a budget
-- you want to get the most out of your web chat subscription
-- you need reliable API tools that use the chosen context fully
-- you don't have the time for coding agents finding relevant context
-- you prefer community-driven initiatives to proprietary black boxes

 **See how simple it is to implement a feature with ChatGPT:**